Top Pro & Con Arguments

 Standardized tests are unfair metrics for teacher evaluations.

-16 states and DC have stopped using standardized tests in teacher evaluations.
-[79] [80] As W. James Popham, PhD, noted, “standardized achievement tests should not be used to determine the effectiveness of a state, a district, a school, or a teacher.
+As W. James Popham, former President of the American Educational Research Association, notes, “standardized achievement tests should not be used to determine the effectiveness of a state, a district, a school, or a teacher.
 There’s almost certain to be a significant mismatch between what’s taught and what’s tested.”
 [81]

 Read More